COMP122/comp122-s23/format-encodings/notes_03_01.md

       1. Identify the parts of the if-then-else
       1. Add labels to the top of each of these parts
       1. Insert control-flow commands as comments at the end of these parts
       1. Decompose and Reposition the boolean expression into three parts
          - evaluate the left-hand side into $l
          - evaluate the righ-hand side into $r
-         - test:  $l <cond> $r
+         - perform a simple test:  $l <cond> $r

       ```java tac
       top:    ;